damingerdai/ngx-apexcharts/projects/ngx-apexcharts/README.md

 ## License

-ng-ApexCharts is released under MIT license.
+ngx-ApexCharts is released under MIT license.
 You are free to use, modify and distribute this software, as long as the copyright header is left intact.

 ### Submitted by